 Simply layer potatoes, onion, seasoning and herbs, finishing with a layer of potatoes.
 Sprinkle over the flour or cornflour then pour over the stock and milk.
 Dot the butter in blobs over the top.

-Cover the potatoes in a layer of foil and Bake in the oven 180 degrees for 1 hour.
-Check to make sure the potatoes are tender and if they still feel hard when you insert a knife – pop them back into the oven to cook for a further half hour.
+Cover the potatoes in a layer of buttered or greased baking paper and Bake in the oven 180 degrees for 50 minutes to an hour.
+Check to make sure the potatoes are tender and if they still feel hard when you insert a knife – pop them back into the oven for a further 30 minutes.